Kathleen-Kish/Retinal_Ganglion_Cell/README.md

 The files "Axon_Ellipse.ipynb" and "Extracellular_Stimulation.ipynb" contain functions called by the base script that generate the axon trajectory and apply an extracellular stimulus pulse, respectively.

-The files "capump.mod", "mammalian_spike.mod", and "xtra.mod" contain the biophysical equations used by the NEURON simulation environment (https://neuron.yale.edu/neuron/): Hines, Michael L., and Nicholas T. Carnevale.
-"The NEURON simulation environment."
-Neural computation 9.6 (1997): 1179-1209.
-Carnevale, Nicholas T., and Michael L. Hines.
-The NEURON book.
-Cambridge University Press, 2006.
+The files "capump.mod", "mammalian_spike.mod", and "xtra.mod" contain the biophysical equations used by the NEURON simulation environment (https://neuron.yale.edu/neuron/).
 These .mod files must be compiled prior to using the model.

 The files "interpxyz.hoc", "setpointers.hoc", and "RGC_morph_4.hoc" contain functions called by the base script that relate to the 3-D morphology of the cell.